drfoxvet/drfoxvet-net/site/content/post/a-nation-divided-lupophobia-wolf-protection-or-managed-slaughter.md

 The public conflict over the fate of the Gray wolf has made this species an icon of opposing values and cultural discord.
 Resolution is called for through conciliation, legal protection of wolves with a ban on sport hunting and commercial trapping backed by effective enforcement and inspiration through education, of the sanctity, rights and inherent value of wolves and all indigenous species and communities, human and non-human.
 The fate of the wolf in North America will be a measure of the success or failure of civil society to put compassion and reason, justice and respect to bear on all our relations and relationships.

-## AFTERTHOUGHT

-_Our blood is red from the air we share_

-_Thanks to all things green---_

-_The grasses, trees and those unseen,_

-_In a world where stones become our bones_

-_And the rains all life sustains._

-_But blood we spill and few dare care._

-_Green people and their wolves may soon be gone_

-_So who will know, remember all was one?_

 We should not forget that like most humans, wolves are predators; form strong emotional bonds and have familial ties, they and we play and sing, show empathy, manifest highly evolved communication, cooperation and survival skills, care for and protect the young and injured, and also on occasion fight and kill, even eat each other.
 But unlike us, wolves do not engage in genocide, their virtual extermination across some 90 percent of their range in North America paralleling the European insurgents’ systematic annihilation of indigenous First Peoples.
 We are now too many to continue to live as a predator-species, and adopting a gentler mode of existence is the last hope for the survival and sanity of humanity and for the recovery of social justice, eco-justice and a sustainable global economy.